Mitictonylor/Ruby_array_loops_hashes_practice/README.md

 **Exercise A**

-Given an array
-Complete these tasks:
+Given an array, complete these tasks:
 - Add "Edinburgh Waverley" to the end of the array
 - Add "Glasgow Queen St" to the start of the array
 - Add "Polmont" at the appropriate point (between "Falkirk High" and "Linlithgow")